input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-CrossChainVerification.md

 parameterised by the `VersionOracleRef` of the verifier sidechain, while `PartialMerkleRootValidator` will be parameterised by the `VersionOracleRef` of the verified sidechain.
-This is justified by the fact that we send a certified root form sidechain B to A.
+This is justified by the fact that we send a certified root from sidechain B to A.

 The verification of `PartialMerkleRootToken` will be different in the following three points: